roadside-picnicx/PC2T/README.md

 # PC2T
-Not as bad as it looks
+Not as bad as it looks.
+Bunch of assignments from BPC-PC2T, some are missing.
-(most of this code is stolen anyway)